 I was born and raised in San Jose, California.
 Growing up, I spent much of my time outside of school on the tennis courts, practicing for tournaments on the weekends.
 I was ranked in the top 20 within Northern California, and reached the top 200 nationally at the start of high school.
 Outside of tennis, I developed a love for music and classical piano.
 The summer before my senior year of high school, I had the opportunity to work in Irv Weissman's lab at Stanford.
 With the mentorship of Debashis Sahoo (now a PI at UCSD), I was introduced to the wonders of bioinformatics and the fascinating science of stem cell biology.

 I subsequently completed my undergraduate studies at Harvard College, graduating summa cum laude in Human Developmental and Regenerative Biology, with a minor in Music.
 During my time there, I joined the lab of Jay Rajagopal at MGH, studying mechanisms of intercellular communication in the airway and the molecular regulation of lung cancer lineage plasticity.
 Mentored by Purushothama Tata (now a PI at Duke), I received the Thomas Hoopes Thesis Prize and the Captain Jonathan Fay Prize, awarded to the most outstanding and imaginative senior thesis among the graduating class.

 I entered the MD/PhD program at Yale University in 2016 and subsequently joined the laboratory of Sidi Chen.
 I successfully defended my dissertation in Fall 2021, entitled "Mapping a Functional Cancer Genome Atlas."
 My dissertation was awarded the Carolyn Slayman Prize in Genetics.
-After I complete my MD degree (projected 2023), I plan to continue on with internal-medicine residency and hematology/oncology fellowship training.
+I will be continuing as an internal-medicine resident at UPenn, with plans to pursue hematology/oncology fellowship training.